should I be merciful?"

 film through eight pages which include the poster and a

-textual information about that particular poster in whichever
+textual information it in whichever

 language you select at the start of the disk (English, in